KaVontae Turpin: 2018 season

-As a senior, he played the entire season with a warrant out for his arrest from failure to appear to a domestic violence charge in New Mexico.
-Gary Patterson and the TCU Coaching staff were aware of the spring break arrest, but failed to investigate the matter further and claim they had no knowledge of the outstanding warrant.
+As a senior, Turpin played much of the season with a warrant out for his arrest from failure to appear to a domestic violence charge in New Mexico.
+Gary Patterson and the TCU Coaching staff were aware of the spring break arrest, but failed to investigate it and claim they did not know about the outstanding warrant.
 He was second on the team in receptions (29), receiving yards (410) and receiving touchdowns (three).
 He also returned a kickoff and a punt for touchdowns, and his punt-return average of 19.4 yards per attempt tied for the FBS lead.
 On September 10, he was named the Big 12 Special Teams Player of the Week, after having a 78-yard punt return for a touchdown, making it the fourth of his career and a school record.
 On October 9, he returned a kickoff for a 98-yard touchdown against the University of Oklahoma, making it his sixth career return (four punts, two kickoffs) for a touchdown, which was also a school record.

+Domestic violence charges

 On October 23, he was dismissed from the team for two domestic violence charges.
 At the time, he was leading the nation by averaging almost 20 yards per punt return.
 He finished his college career as arguably the school's greatest returner: His four punt returns for a touchdown and six career special teams touchdowns were the most in TCU history.